 When and how did your profession change?

 The performance went on a tour and this is how I met the founder of Cheap Monday, Weekday and Monki.
 I made a moodboard for a performance and asked Monki and Weekday to sponsor the costumes.
-I send it to the showroom and they forwarded it to Adam Friberg, who is the founder of Monki .
+I sent it to the showroom and they forwarded it to Adam Friberg, who is the founder of Monki .
 He invited me for some ice cream.
 He is a hero with such a big heart.
 We clicked right away.

 He took me to the store and said “take everything you need.”
 After the performance I got offered a job.
 To be honest, at first we didn’t know what I was exactly going to do but like with everything Adam Friberg does, he used his intuition.